skatenewyorkcity/SimpleWebApp/README.md

 # SimpleWebApp README
-Lets create a simple web application with use of the following...
+Okay, lets create a simple web application with use of the following...

 ## Tools
 Bootstrap(Themes), HTML, CSS, Javascript, LightBox